JEAN'S BIBLE STUDY COM

 1Cor 7,15-28

 (108a) Thy kingdom come >> Faith >> Balance between truth and error >> Wisdom brings balance between truth and error -- These verses go with verses 35-40.
 Paul's instruction pertains to cases where adultery is not involved.
 He explains that if either the man or the woman is determined to leave the marriage, the believing spouse should let him/her leave; “The brother or the sister is not under bondage in such cases.”
 Paul’s point is that the person who seeks divorce should never remarry, and his presumption is that the one leaving is probably not saved.
 Seeking divorce is evidence (not proof) of a lack of faith and dedication to Christ, and since the person wants to leave, divorce would probably be in the saved person’s best interest.
-Paul’s advice is that the brother or sister is free to remarry, yet he still advises against it, since marriage is a more complicated living arrangement than the single life, especially since the person has demonstrated poor choice in marriage partners.
+Paul’s advice is that the brother or sister who is being divorced is free to remarry, yet he still advises against it, since marriage is a complicated living arrangement, compared to single life, also since the person has demonstrated poor choice in marriage partners.
 The Christian is no longer tied to an unequal yoke.
 Christians have no business marrying unbelievers, but perhaps they were married before he/she was saved, and now the unbeliever wants to leave.
 These are all common cases in divorce situations, and Paul says that God accepts this particular case as though it were based on unfaithfulness, but the Christian should not seek divorce.
 A person can say, ‘I believe in Jesus but I still want a divorce,’ but Paul says the one who seeks divorce is the unbeliever.

 1Cor 7-15